internetarchive/fatcat/guide/src/policies.md

 ## Documentation Licensing

-This guide ("Fatcat: The Guide") is licensed under the Creative Commons Attribution license.
+This guide ("The Fatcat Guide") is licensed under the Creative Commons Attribution license.

 ## Software Licensing